Cookies help us deliver our services. By using our services, you agree to our use of cookies. Read more

 Notice:

-Funding bodies increasingly require their grant-holders to produce a Data Management Plans (DMP), both during the bid-preparation stage and after funding has been secured.
-DMPonline helps research teams respond to this requirement, and any expectations that their institution or others may apply.
+Funding bodies increasingly require their grant-holders to produce Data Management Plans (DMP), both during the pre-award stage and after funding has been secured.
+DeiC DMP helps researchers respond to this requirement, and any expectations that their institution or others may apply.

-DMPonline is based on the open source DMPRoadmap code base, which is jointly developed by the Digital Curation Center (DCC) and the University of California Curation Center (UC3).
-The DCC and UC3 work closely with research funders and universities to produce a tool that generates active DMPs and caters for the whole lifecycle of a project, from bid preparation stage through to completion.
+DeiC DMP is based on the open source DMPRoadmap code base, which is jointly developed by the Digital Curation Center (DCC) and the University of California Curation Center (UC3).
+The DCC and UC3 work closely with research funders and universities to produce a tool that generates active DMPs and caters for the whole lifecycle of a project.

 Service Management

 The service is managed by DTU Library and the Royal Danish Library in cooperation.
-The service managers can be contacted by email, regarding issues related to the Danish DMPonline service.
+The service managers can be contacted by email, regarding issues related to the DeiC DMP service.

 Local support and management

-The universities and/or university libraries around Denmark each have local support staff in place who offer guidance and services related to DMPonline and data management planning.
-Consult your local DMPonline support for further details on what is available at your university.
+The universities and/or university libraries around Denmark each have local support staff in place who offer guidance and services related to DeiC DMP and data management planning.
+Consult your local DeiC DMP support for further details on what is available at your university here.

 Technical operation

-The technical service is offered by the Danish e-Infrastructure Cooperation (DeiC).
+The technical service is offered by the Danish e-Infrastructure Consortium (DeiC).

 How the tool works

 There are a number of templates within the tool that represent the requirements of different funders and institutions.
-Users are asked three questions at the outset so we can determine the appropriate template to display (e.g. the Horizon2020 template when applying for an EC grant).
+Users are asked three questions at the outset so we can determine the appropriate template to display (e.g. the Horizon Europe template when applying for an EC grant).
 Guidance is provided to help you interpret and answer the questions.
-This guidance is provided by researcher funders, universities and disciplines.
+This guidance is provided by funders and universities.

 Getting Started

-If you do not have a DMPonline account, click on 'Sign up' on the homepage.
+If you do not have a DeiC DMP account, click on 'Sign up' on the homepage.

 Once you have created an account and you are affiliated with a Danish research institution, you can also choose to "sign in with your institutional credentials" ("WAYF" login) and link your user profile with your institutional account.